mgutz/configpipe/README.md

             // read from argv
             confg.Argv(),

-            // use custom decryptor to decrypt encrypted values decryptor,
+            // use custom filter to decrypt encrypted values conf.FilterFunc(decryptor),
         )
     }